doecode/server/README.md

-gitlab.osti.namespace | (optional) namespace to use when creating projects in OSTI Hosted GitLab project.manager.name | Display name for use in Project Manager emails. project.manager.email | (optional) Email address for BCC use when sending Project Manager emails.
+gitlab.osti.namespace | (optional) namespace to use when creating projects in OSTI Hosted GitLab project.manager.name | Display name for use in Project Manager emails. project.manager.email | (optional) Email address for BCC use when sending Project Manager emails. account.reactivation.email | (optional) Email address for CC use when sending Account Reset emails.
+Comma delimit for multiple addresses.

 If optional parameters, such as the DataCite settings, are left blank, those features will not apply.